 The Industry use of VIN Microdots was shortsighted due to the risk and confusion caused when second-hand car parts were re-cycled onto vehicles already in the car park!

-Major Motor Manufacturers (VWSA, Daimler Chrysler, Scania, BMW SA Motorcycles, FORD SA, Mahindra SA, Volvo, TATA Trucks, Yamaha Motor Cycles and Honda SA, to mention a few), have adopted the PIN Method of Micro dotting due to the above inherent risks involved and the vast cost savings achieved!
+Major Motor Manufacturers (VWSA, Daimler Chrysler, Scania, BMW SA Motorcycles, FORD SA, Mahindra SA, Volvo, TATA Trucks, Yamaha Motor Cycles and Honda SA, to mention a few) have adopted the PIN Method of Micro dotting due to the above inherent risks involved and the vast cost savings achieved!

-MIB’s that have successfully migrated from VIN Microdots to PIN Microdots, experience major cost savings of 45% and in some cases an even higher percentage saving.
+MIBs that have successfully migrated from VIN Microdots to PIN Microdots experience major cost savings of 45% and, in some cases, an even higher percentage saving.

-Furthermore, PIN Microdots add an additional level of security as the VIN number is no longer displayed on the microdot but housed in a secure database.
+Furthermore, PIN Microdots add an additional level of security as the VIN number is no longer displayed on the microdot but is housed in a secure database.

-Please see the Risk / Cost matrix, as per Annexe A, compiled as an objective tool to evaluate the best solution for Motor Vehicle MIB’s and OEM’s.
+Please see the Risk / Cost matrix, as per Annexe A, compiled as an objective tool to evaluate the best solution for Motor Vehicle MIBs and OEMs.

 CCPA and GDPR Compliance!